Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 plt.show()
 {% endhighlight %}
 </pre>
-* This code block will plot the ROC (Receiver operating characteristic) Curve of the previously trained classifier, which is a graphical representation of the classifiers accuracy and performance
+* This code block will plot the ROC (Receiver operating characteristic) Curve of the previously trained classifier.
+This is a graphical representation of the classifiers accuracy and performance

 ![image](https://github.com/user-attachments/assets/293d25ac-d197-41a3-baac-b8525f6d518b)